nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 1b.
 The keyword is empty.

     * 1b1.
-System shows an error message.
+TalentHub shows an error message.

       Use case ends.

-**Use case: UC09 - Add Events**
+**Use case: UC09 - Add Event**

 **MSS**

 1. Talent Manager requests to add an event for a specific celebrity
-2. System adds the event
+2. TalentHub adds the event

 Use case ends.